Capoeira carioca: Illegal period

 Caricature of capoeira carioca using cocada (coconut candy), headbutt on the chin while grabbing the opponent, by Calixto, 1906.

 In the early 1900s capoeira started to gain recognition as a national martial art and sport among the elite.
 While capoeira was still officially outlawed, the first capoeira manuals were published in small, secluded military circles in Rio de Janeiro.
 These manuals were intended for the exclusive use of the "brothers-in-arms".
 In 1907, the handbook Guia do capoeira ou Ginástica Brasileira (Guide to capoeira or Brazilian Gymnastics), published in Rio de Janeiro.
 The handbook featured chapters with comprehensive explanations covering proper stances, fundamental postures, and strategies for both defense and attack.
 The introduction states:

 This work was written by a high-ranking officer in the Brazilian army, an expert in weaponry, a military instructor, and an authority on defensive gymnastics, the genuine art of capoeira. [...]
 Our efforts are directed at elevating Brazilian gymnastics to a national level, like English football, French savate, German wrestling, and other national sports.

-In 1909 there was a famous official match when a capoeirista named Ciríaco da Silva, known as "Macaco," defeated a Japanese jujitsu instructor named Sada Miyako with the rabo de arraia kick.
+In 1909 there was a famous official match when a capoeirista named Francisco da Silva Ciríaco, known as "Macaco," defeated a Japanese jujitsu instructor named Sada Miyako with the rabo de arraia kick.
 He was carried out of the stadium on the shoulders after the match and hailed as a national hero in Rio.

 First capoeira schools were founded in Rio and Niterói as early as the 1910s, though they did not last long.
 In 1927, Mário Santos, in the introduction to his booklet, made the following appeal: